 This is another tutorial that shows you how to apply SVG filters to your text.
 The tutorial walks you through the process of creating an SVG filter and even shares a tool that makes creating SVG filters a lot easier.

 This quick little code snippet will allow you to add a drop shadow to any object on your page.
 It shows you how the filter works and then provides a code example that you can modify to your liking.

-Although not a tutorial, this resource lists all the necessary elements for SVG filters and serves as a great reference point when you’re ready to experiment with them in your own designs.
+Although not a tutorial, this resource lists all the necessary elements for SVG filters and serves as an excellent reference point when you’re ready to experiment with them in your own designs.
 A reference list of various SVG filters can be applied to text, images, and more.

 Learn how to create an interesting masked blur effect in this tutorial.
 A great way to spice up your header elements or your parallax sections on a website.

-This is another in-depth tutorial that gives you a nice overview of SVG filters and how to use them.
+This in-depth tutorial gives you a nice overview of SVG filters and how to use them.
 It even includes practical examples that you can immediately apply to your designs.